xtreamwayz/psr-container-messenger/docs/latest/_index.md

 ---
-title: "Getting started"
+title: Getting started
-type: "project"
+type: project
-layout: "page"
+layout: page
-project: "expressive-messenger"
+project: expressive-messenger
-version: "1.0"
+version: v1
 ---

 This packages brings message buses to your Zend Expressive project.
 Basically it's a bundle of factories to make